Particular/docs.particular.net/samples/open-telemetry/application-insights/sample.md

 2. Copy the connection string from the Azure portal dashboard into the sample
 3. Start the sample endpoint
 4. Press any key to send a message, or ESC to quit

+### Reviewing traces

-5. On the Aure portal dashboard, open the Monitoring -> Logs panel
+1. On the Aure portal dashboard, open the Monitoring -> Logs panel
-6. Run the query `requests` to see a list of the requests.
+2. Run the query `requests` to see a list of the requests.
 Review the `customDimensions` attribute to see NServiceBus headers

+### Reviewing meters

+1. Open the Azure portal dashboard for the configured Application Insight instance
+2. Navigate to Monitoring -> Metrics
+3. Add a metric with the following information:
+- Metric Namespace: `azure.applicationinsights`
+- Metric: `nservicebus.messaging.successes`

+NOTE: It may take a few minutes for the meter data to populate to Azure

 ## Code walk-through